|Sponsor||Rep. Dingell, John D.|

-The House is scheduled to consider H.R.
-3962, the Pelosi health care bill, later today.
-The bill will be considered under a modified closed rule, making in order only selected Democrat amendments and a Republican substitute amendment.
-The rule provides that the manager's amendment-as modified by the Rules Committee-shall be considered as adopted upon enactment of the resolution.
-An updated summary of amendments made in order follows.
+The House may begin consideration of H.R.
+3692, the Pelosi health care bill, later this week.
+The bill is likely to be considered under a modified closed rule, making in order only selected Democrat amendments and a Republican substitute amendment.
+On the evening of November 3, the Democrat majority released the text of its Manager's Amendment, and House Republicans released text of their substitute amendment.

 Rep. Dingell (D-MI): The 42-page Manager's Amendment makes several technical and substantive changes to the bill.
 With respect to the high-risk pool program established effective in January 2010, the amendment allows individuals with employer-based retiree coverage to buy into the pool if that coverage's premiums exceeds "such excessive percentage as the Secretary shall specify."
 The amendment also extends the citizenship verification provisions required for insurance affordability credits in the bill-the same citizenship verification regime based upon that enacted in this year's SCHIP reauthorization (P.L.
 111-3).
 However, many may be concerned that the provisions as drafted would not require individuals to verify their identity when confirming eligibility for subsidies-encouraging identity fraud while still permitting undocumented immigrants and other ineligible individuals from obtaining taxpayer-subsidized benefits.